aws-samples/amazon-eks-autonomous-driving-data-service/README.md

 * Select your [AWS Region](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html).
 The AWS Regions supported by this project include, us-east-1, us-east-2, us-west-2, eu-west-1, eu-central-1, ap-southeast-1, ap-southeast-2, ap-northeast-1, ap-northeast-2, and ap-south-1.
 Note that not all Amazon EC2 instance types are available in all [AWS Availability Zones](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html) in an AWS Region.
 * Subscribe to [Ubuntu Pro 18.04 LTS](https://aws.amazon.com/marketplace/pp/Amazon-Web-Services-Ubuntu-Pro-1804-LTS/B0821T9RL2) and [Ubuntu Pro 20.04 LTS](https://aws.amazon.com/marketplace/pp/Amazon-Web-Services-Ubuntu-Pro-2004-LTS/B087L1R4G4).
 * If you do not already have an Amazon EC2 key pair, [create a new Amazon EC2 key pair](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#prepare-key-pair).
 You will need the key pair name to specify the ```KeyName``` parameter when creating the AWS CloudFormation stack below.
 * You will need an [Amazon S3](https://aws.amazon.com/s3/) bucket.
-If you don't have one, [create a new Amazon S3 bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/create-bucket-overview.html) in the AWS region of your choice.
+If you don't have one, [create a new Amazon S3 bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/create-bucket-overview.html) in the selected AWS region.
 You will use the S3 bucket name to specify the ```S3Bucket``` parameter in the stack.
+The bucket is used to store the [A2D2](https://www.a2d2.audi/a2d2/en.html) data.
-* Run ```curl ifconfig.co``` on your laptop and note your public IP address.
-This will be the IP address you will need to specify ```DesktopRemoteAccessCIDR``` parameter in the stack.
+* Use the [public internet address](http://checkip.amazonaws.com/) of your laptop as the base value for the [CIDR](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html) to specify ```DesktopRemoteAccessCIDR``` parameter in the CloudFormation stack you will create below.
+* For all passwords used in this tutorial, we recommend using *strong* passwords using the best-practices recommended for [AWS root account user password](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_passwords_change-root.html).

 ### Configure the data service